-It is important to highlight that overseas market disruptions have been prevalent across the Southern Rock Lobster industry in South Australia over the last three seasons.
-Such disruptions can impact catch, effort and CPUE outputs and therefore should be considered when interpreting fishery trends across recent seasons.
+It is important to highlight that overseas market disruptions have been prevalent across the Southern Rock Lobster industry in South Australia in recent seasons.
+Such disruptions can impact catch, effort and CPUE outputs and therefore should be considered when interpreting fishery trends.